 As beating the office bully explains, workplace bullying is common.
 It could account for 40 percent of resignations.

-Apart from being unjust and unpleasant for the people on the receiving end, bullying also damages the business where it takes place.
+Apart from being unjust and unpleasant for the people on the receiving end, it also damages the business where it takes place.

 By definition, a company tolerating bullying cannot be meet its full productivity potential.
 And it wastes physical and emotional energy that could be put to better use.